 Welcome to the Orthopaedic Surgery Residency Program

-Since our inception, our educational mission has been one of our most important endeavors.
-It is our goal to produce outstanding surgeons who have the ability to provide the highest level of care to their patients and become leaders in our profession.
-We seek independent and ambitious trainees who will play a very active role in their education.
-Our residents benefit from the instruction of our talented faculty, who represent a truly committed group of incredible physicians and role models.
-We are fortunate that every discipline of orthopaedic surgery is well-represented within our department.
-Our residents spend nearly all of their training time at Yale-New Haven Hospital or the near-by VA Medical Center located in West Haven, Connecticut.
+Since our inception, our educational mission has been one of our most important endeavors alongside our commitment to patient care and clinical research.
+We strive to produce outstanding surgeons who have the ability to provide the highest level of care to their patients and become leaders in our profession.
+We seek independent, ambitious trainees who will play an active role in their education.
+Our residents benefit from the instruction of our talented faculty, who represent a truly committed group of physicians from within every orthopaedic surgery subspecialty.
+Our residents spend nearly all of their training time at Yale-New Haven Hospital or the nearby Veterans Affairs Medical Center located in West Haven.
 They also participate in a comprehensive two-year curriculum cycle that serves as the foundation of our didactic education.

 Thank you again for your interest in our program.
 We hope that you will consider Yale Orthopaedic Surgery for your training.
-We invite you to learn more about our program and culture, and please do not hesitate to contact us with any questions
+We invite you to learn more about our program and culture, and please do not hesitate to contact us with any questions.

-Adrienne Socci, M.D.
+Adrienne Socci, MD

-Interim Associate Residency Program Director
+Residency Program Director